-- 1. Low level off task

-- 2. Less serious
+- 1. Low level off task - 2.
+Less serious

-- 3 More serious
+- 3. More serious

-- 4 Very serious
+- 4. Very serious

 - 5. Extremely serious

-All classes will have log sheets where incidents will be recorded and dated.
+All staff have access to CPOMS where incidents will be recorded and dated.
 It will also be used to log areas of concern e.g. changing patterns.
-The HT keeps a central log.
+The Headteacher and class teachers will be alerted via email of any logged incidents and contact parent were appropriate.